keeler/blog/content/posts/Aggregating-Variance.md

 * `$\sigma_g^2$` = variance of group `$g$`,
 * and `$N = \sum_{g=1}^{G} n_g$` is the total sample size.

 The equation works regardless of the meaning attached to the groups, or even if the groups were assigned completely at random.
 However, we need `$n_g \ge 1$` for all groups and the groups should be non-overlapping.
-In other words, an observation in the original dataset must be aggregated into one group only, a condition shared with the weighted mean.
+In other words, an observation in the original dataset must be aggregated into one group only.
+Note that the weighted mean has these same conditions as well.

 # How does this relate to one-way ANOVA?

-With a few re-arrangements of equation (1) we can map its components directly onto the core mechanics of a one-way ANOVA[^1]:
+With a few re-arrangements of equation (1) we can map its components directly onto the core mechanics of a one-way ANOVA[^2]:

 $$
 (N - 1)\sigma^2 = \sum_{g=1}^{G} (n_g - 1)\sigma_g^2 + \sum_{g=1}^{G} n_g(\mu_g - \mu)^2